Preparing for the GMAT exam is a long and arduous journey, but one that is well worth the effort in the end.

 Ease GMAT Preparation with CareerLabs

-CareerLabs offers an internet-based training program that is guaranteed to prepare you for your GMAT exam from the comfort of your own home.
-The CareerLabs online learning program is a tablet-based and online streaming study plan through which you can have access to mentors, mock exams, question banks, and more.
+CareerLabs offers an internet-based training programme that is guaranteed to prepare you for your GMAT exam from the comfort of your own home.
+The CareerLabs online learning programme is a tablet-based and online streaming study plan through which you can have access to mentors, mock exams, question banks, and more.

-Phase 1 of the two-phase program offered by CareerLabs features 150 hours of comprehensive content about GMAT preparation, 60 hours of content dedicated to GMAT basics, and over 3500 practice questions at all levels of difficulty.
+Phase 1 of the two-phase programme offered by CareerLabs features 150 hours of comprehensive content about GMAT preparation, 60 hours of content dedicated to GMAT basics, and over 3500 practice questions at all levels of difficulty.
 Phase 2 offers over 700 practice questions and 40 hours of live online webinars, in addition to 20 sessions of 2 hours each, and access to classes by certified mentors and subject matter experts.
 With a single touch or tap, you can have all the GMAT preparation material you need at your fingertips, through the CareerLabs GMAT training programme.
 Join CareerLabs to get a chance to experience one of the best programmes for GMAT preparation in India!

 GMAT Preparation: An Overview